OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 canvas.

 Now you may be thinking to yourself that these fonts are a bit bare.
-That's easily fixed in the GIS Layer Manager menus open :menuselection:`Config  --> Preferences` and in the Display tab click the [Set font] button and then [Apply] in the Preferences window.
+That's easily fixed in the GIS Layer Manager menus open :menuselection:`Settings --> Preferences` and in the Display tab click the [Set font] button, choose one, and then [Apply] in the Preferences window.
 You will have to do a full re-render to see the change so click on the re-render button next to the eyeball.
 The fonts will now be much prettier.